javaducky/demo-k6-operator/README.md

 :point_right: The same process can be used to publish metrics to the _Grafana k6 Cloud_ by running the [k6-output-k6-cloud.yaml](resources/k6-output-k6-cloud.yaml) instead.

+> [!WARNING]
-> :warning: By default, the free-tier subscription for k6 Cloud will only allow for parallel execution,
+> By default, the free-tier subscription for k6 Cloud will only allow for parallel execution,
 > nor multiple scenarios.

 ## Looking for more?!